m4n1c22/OS2_Lab/Lab1/code/README.md

                      rate which the server(child) process will fail.
 The program utilizes the concept of pipe for linking.
 - client_task3_1.c - Implementation client program for testing in task3.1.
 - task3_2.sh - Implementation of task3 shell script.
+- parent_process_crash.sh - Implements a shell script which will crash the parent server process.
+This script is used for testing parent failures.

 ***task3_alt/***-> Deals with a simple stateless server program to process client requests which makes use of process pair
                with linking concept it uses the concept of Parent Process ID instead of pipes.